earthonion/Netflix-JS-Inject/README.md

 ## Download image from [Releases](https://github.com/earthonion/Netflix-N-Hack/releases/latest)

 ### M.2 Drive Setup (Windows Only)

 > [!WARNING]
+> Only works on PS5s that have an activated account.
+Real PSN account or Fake activated via jailbreak.

+> [!CAUTION]
+> **Do not update your console to activate!** Use System backup method below

+> [!WARNING]
 > This will wipe your M.2 drive.